openeemeter/eemeter/docs/basics.rst

 For each balance point you want to include in the grid search, you must provide a separate ``cdd_<>`` or ``hdd_<>`` column.

-Armed with this DataFrame (:any:`eemeter.merge_temperature_data` is a utility that simplifies the process of creating this DataFrame), you can use :any:`eemeter.caltrack_method` to fit a model.
+Armed with a design matrix of the form created above, you can use :any:`eemeter.fit_caltrack_usage_per_day_model` to fit a model.

 You may also wish to filter your data to a baseline period or a reporting period.
 To do so, use :any:`eemeter.get_baseline_data` or